Sure We Can's Engagement Strategy

 Social media campaigns are the most cost effective way for them to promote the work they do and by collaborating with their distributors, they can endorse them as brands who are sustainable and adhere to the responsible packaging innovation law.
 Local schools and partners play a very important role in their ecosystem as well.

-To maximise storage space at the facility, design students from local design schools could be invited to come up with innovative solutions that will be easy to implement in the existing space.
+To maximize storage space at the facility, design students from local design schools could be invited to come up with innovative solutions that will be easy to implement in the existing space.
 Sure We Can can also collaborate with shipping container companies to provide old containers for storage space.